Krishx30/100-days-of-code/README.md

 - **Day10:**
   - Q19: Program to classify a triangle as Equilateral, Isosceles, or Scalene based on its side lengths
   - Q20: Program to display the day of the week based on a number (1–7) using switch-case
+- **Day11:**
+  - Q21: Program to display the month name and number of days using switch-case for a given month number
+  - Q22: Program to calculate profit or loss percentage based on cost price and selling price